-The term 'Japanese Bankers Association (JBA)' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Japanese Bankers Association (JBA)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Japanese Bankers Association is also known by its internationally recognized acronym the JBA.
 This is the elite financial institutions’ umbrella organization.
 Its membership is comprised of bank holding companies, banks, and banker associations throughout Japan.
 Their purpose is to promote planning for the best operating of payment systems, to reinforce compliance and promote CSR, to encourage appropriate transactions for consumers, and to support the individual banking endeavors and operations of its member banks.

 Every year the Japanese Bankers Association elects both a chairman and a number of vice chairmen to oversee the organization.
 It is the JBA’s Board of Directors which confers each March to hold this election.
 The various board members actually vote to decide who will become the two heads of the umbrella banking organization.
 President and Chief Executive Officer Takeshi Kunibe of Sumitomo Mitsui Banking Corporation is the current chairman of the JBA, as of February 2017.

 In Japan, the various financial institutions are actually broken down into a few important categories.
 These groupings come from characteristics which include either the historical backgrounds or the primary business functions of the institutions in question.
 Such categories include city banks, regional banks, and member banks from the Second Association of Regional Banks (or regional banks level II).
 These are not legally binding definitions.
 Instead they are classifications used to help with publishing statistics and administration efforts.